VOLTTRON/volttron/docs/source/driver-framework/drivers-overview.rst

   similarly to polling, but rather than an "all" publish, the data is returned via the Platform Driver to the user agent.
 * To set a point on a device, it is recommended to use an Actuator Agent.
 The user agent sends an RPC request to the Actuator to schedule time for the agent to control the device.
 During that scheduled time the user agent may send it a set point request.
-If the schedule has been created, the actuator will then forward that request to the Master Driver, at which point the communication happens similarly to a "get_point" request.
+If the schedule has been created, the actuator will then forward that request to the Platform Driver, at which point the communication happens similarly to a "get_point" request.

 The general paradigm for the device-driver relationship as specified by the VOLTTRON driver framework is a 1-to-1